|

 OLMSTED,

-YOSEMITE AND THE NIAGARA RESERVATION by
+YOSEMITE AND THE by

-P. M. Eckel Although many people contributed to the
+Although many people contributed to the

-complex process of establishment of the Reservation at Niagara, the interest
+complex process of establishment of the Reservation at Olmsted was and is primarily known for

 creating pastoral landscapes in city environments and articulating the